timurrrr/ft86/performance_driving/track_day_prep.md

     ~250ºF due to oil thinning causing low oil pressures.
   * For gen2 cars (FA24D with a water/oil heat exchanger), there is an opinion that thicker oil + occasional cooldown laps is sufficient.
-For a complete beginner, another factor that can help is shoft-shifting at say 6000 rpm.
+For a complete beginner, another factor that can help is short-shifting at say 6000 rpm.
   * For gen1 cars (FA20D), I personally saw ~290ºF oil temperature on my first track day, not going that fast.
   * Jackson Racing is a commonly recommended option, although their customers